 If you’re a real-deal millennial, you’re probably just as concerned for the welfare of your avos as you are for your future children.
-The bottom line is that zip lock bags can’t be trusted, glad-wrap’s just as useless and they turn suspiciously wrinkled and colourless if left in the fridge unwrapped.
+The bottom line is that zip lock bags can’t be trusted, plastic wraps are just as useless and they turn suspiciously wrinkled and colorless if left in the fridge unwrapped.

 Add into the mix the fact that they’re temperamental little so and so’s that remain rock hard for days then go to overripe in the blink of an eye, and you’ve got yourself an avo-shaped disaster waiting to happen.
 Here’s what you need to know about ripening your avos, storing your avos pre-use, and how to stop the little blighter’s from turning brown AF once you’ve sliced into them.

 Depending on when you need your avo to be peaking in ripeness, you’ve got a range of options for ripening.
 If time is on your side, simply leave it out on the countertop at room temperature, or place in a paper bag if you need it stat.
 This traps ethylene gas, which avocados naturally produce once they’re picked in order to speed up the ripening process.

 If you’re REALLY desperate to tear into your avo, place it in said paper bag with a banana or apple.
 Because apples and bananas both produce the gas too, you’re essentially creating a cute little pocket of ethylene gas that will get your avo ripe ‘n’ ready in no time.
 Hashtag science!